Here are some guidelines on exercise for older people, including what type, how much, and how to get started.

 Dancing helps with fitness, strength, flexibility, joint health, balance, and coordination.
 It's also associated with reduced risk of dementia.
 Styles that involve improvisation and creativity are especially good for the brain.

-Join some clubs
+Bonus tip: Join some clubs!

-While these activities can mostly be done at home or on your own, you may benefit from doing them in group settings.
+While these popular activities can mostly be done at home or on your own, you may benefit from doing them in group settings.

 Join a walking group or community garden.
 It could add socialisation to your daily physical activities.
 A class setting can help guide you through activities like chair yoga and Tai Chi.
 And of course, water aerobics and dance classes are safest (and more fun) with friends!